• Skip to primary navigation

 • Healthy and lean - Pork tenderloin is low in fat and green beans add fiber.

-• Versatile meal – Serve over rice, cauliflower rice, or alongside mashed potatoes.
+• Versatile meal - Serve over rice, cauliflower rice, or alongside mashed potatoes; for complementary options, see sides to serve with dinner rolls.

 This approach consistently delivers a quick, flavorful dinner you can rely on any night of the week.